boazbk/tcs/lec_03a_computing_every_function.md

 ## Bibliographical notes

-See Jukna's  book [@Jukna12] for much more extensive discussion on circuits.
+See Jukna's  and Wegener's books [@Jukna12, @wegener1987complexity] for much more extensive discussion on circuits.
 Shannon showed that every Boolean function can be computed by a circuit of exponential size [@Shannon1938].
 The improved bound of $O(2^n/n)$ is due to Lupanov [@Lupanov1958].